 These environments are hazardous to workers and filled with contaminating elements that could harm the functioning of arc suits and other PPE clothing.
 This includes dust, dirt, liquids, sharp objects, metal shavings, and other unwanted particles coming into contact with the suit.

-Arc Flash Suit Maintenence Is Required
+Recommended Arc Flash Suit Helmets

-Aspects of Arc Flash Suit inspections
+Basics of Arc Flash Suit Inspections

 1. Make sure the equipment is compliant to set safety standards

 All the PPE has to be compliant to the standards OSHA has set.